gautamgupta1811/tic-tac-toe/README.md

 # tic-tac-toe

-Tic Tac Toe - Basic: This is a basic tic taoe game in which user can choose the marker and ply aganist computer.
+Tic Tac Toe - Basic: This is a basic tic tac toe game in which user can choose the marker and ply aganist computer.
 Tic Tac Toe - Block: In this computer tries to prevent the user for winning the game.
 Tic Tac Toe - Movech: In this user can choose whether to move first or let computer take the first move.
 Tic Tac Toe - Multiplayer: In this user can play aganist coputer or against another user.